-The financial highlights table is intended to help you understand the financial performance for the Portfolio's Class IA, Class IB and Class K shares for the fiscal periods indicated.
-The financial information in the table below is for the past five (5) years.
-The financial information below for the Class IA, Class IB and Class K shares of the Portfolio has been derived from the Portfolio's and the Portfolio's predecessor's financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
+For the EQ/Core Plus Bond Portfolio, the financial information below for the Class IA, Class IB and Class K shares of the Portfolio has been derived from the Portfolio's and the Portfolio's predecessor's financial statements audited by PricewaterhouseCoopers LLP.
 PricewaterhouseCoopers LLP's report on the Portfolio's financial statements as of December 31, 2023, and the financial statements themselves appear in the Trust's Annual Report.
-The Portfolio's predecessor was an identically named portfolio that was organized as a series of EQ Premier VIP Trust and that had a substantially identical investment objective, policies and strategies as the Portfolio succeeded to the accounting and performance histories of its predecessor portfolio.
-The historical information for periods prior to November 13, 2023, presented below for the Class IA, Class IB and Class K shares, as applicable, of the Portfolio corresponds to the historical information for the Class A, Class B and Class K shares, as applicable, of its predecessor portfolio.
+The Portfolio's predecessor was an identically named portfolio that was organized as a series of EQ Premier VIP Trust and that had a substantially identical investment objective, policies and strategies as the Portfolio.
+The Portfolio's predecessor portfolio merged into the Portfolio in a shell reorganization on November 12, 2023, and the Portfolio succeeded to the accounting and performance histories of its predecessor portfolio.
+The historical information for periods prior to November 13, 2023, presented below for the Class IA, Class IB and Class K shares of the Portfolio corresponds to the historical information for the Class A, Class B and Class K shares of its predecessor portfolio.

 Certain information reflects financial results for a single Portfolio share.
-The total returns in the tables represent the rate that a shareholder would have earned (or lost) on an investment in the Portfolio (assuming reinvestment of all dividends and other distributions).
+The total returns in the tables represent the rate that a shareholder would have earned (or lost) on an investment in a Portfolio (assuming reinvestment of all dividends and other distributions).
 The total return figures shown below do not reflect any separate account or Contract fees and charges.
 The total return figures would be lower if they did reflect such fees and charges.
 The information should be read in conjunction with the financial statements contained in the Trust's Annual Report which are incorporated by reference into the SAI and available upon request.

-EQ/Moderate Allocation Portfolio
+EQ/Common Stock Index Portfolio